DeekshithSN/cheatsheet/Kubernetes_references.md

        kubectl logs pod_name -c conatiner_name_inside_pod   ( container name inside pod you will get it by kubectl describe pod command )

+ - let's say you have created pod using kubectl run command and now you want to change small configuration of pod then you can use below command

+         kubectl edit pod pod_name ( it will open a vi editor , so you can change and save it back then you no need apply it back kubernetes will automatically updates the pod )